-Aside: To make sure I got the most out of my camera during our epic African adventure, I also got me an extra memory card, another battery, and an external charger.
+Aside: To make sure I got the most out of my camera during our epic adventure in Africa adventure, I also got me an extra memory card, another battery, and an external charger.
 I also got a hand-held camera stabilizer (read my review of the Moza Air-Cross stabilizer), because I realized we’d be bumping around on the road quite a bit, and I didn’t want wobbly footage.

 Also read: Review: Tamron 18-400 mm f/3.5-6.3 zoom lens

 Using the GoPro HERO 5 Black while travelling

 To be honest, I didn’t really practice using the camera before we left, and I only learned on the ground, so to speak.
 It took some getting used to, especially the extremely wide angle of the lens.
 But now, after a year of travelling with it, I’ve gotten used to it.
 And it’s pretty awesome!

 There are a few things that I really like about the GoPro HERO 5 Black.
 It takes great underwater footage, which, for me, outweighs all the negatives combined!
 It also takes some great footage and pictures in uniform bright light, which worked great in Africa and on our motorcycle tour through Rajasthan.
 I’ve even shot straight into the sun, and the camera automatically adjusted for great results.

 The camera takes great underwater footage, which outweighs all the negatives for me!